kubernetes/examples/guestbook-go/README.md

 7. View the guestbook via Istio-ingress.

-    Result: The guestbook displays in your browser:
+    Result: The guestbook displays in your browser.
+As you can see, as guest type messages in the guestbook, an emoji will be automatically generated based on the tone of the message, when the traffic goes to guestbook-v2.

     ![Guestbook-v2](guestbook-v2-page.png)